 The base of any perfume will be the perfume “essence”; this is what actually makes the scent.
 It is a combination of essential oils and absolutes.
 Back in old times it was also added animal extracts such as musk, or ambergris as fixers; today mostly banned and no longer used in natural and organic perfumery.
-Unfortunately, nowadays most perfumes are made mainly by synthetic fragrant essences (this could be nearly anything), a synthetic fixer -substituting animal extracts- and in the best scenario, in addition to that, a small amount of natural essential oils.
+Unfortunately, nowadays, most perfumes are made mainly by synthetic fragrant essences (this could be nearly anything), a synthetic fixer -substituting animal extracts- and in the best scenario, in addition to that, a small amount of natural essential oils.
 But in our natural blog space there’s no room for synthetic and/or nasty stuff, thus from now on I’ll be only talking about the 100% natural fragrances.

 A natural fragrance is a balanced blend of water, natural alcohol (ethanol, that can also be source organic) and the essence -sometimes listed in the ingredients list as parfum-.
-This essence could actually not be that attractive by itself and in some cases even unpleasant and overwhelming.
+This essence could actually not be that attractive by itself, and in some cases even unpleasant and overwhelming.
 Being too concentrated; it needs to be diluted with alcohol and water.

 A perfume is the purest and most concentrated fragrance.
 Composed by 20% to 30% (and in some cases up to 40%) of aromatic oils that could even last for more than 16 hours.
-It does not mean it’s the most overpowering and strongest fragrance but the one that will take longer to be evaporated and disappear away from your skin.
+It does not mean it’s the most overpowering and strongest fragrance, but the one that will take longer to be evaporated and disappear away from your skin.

 Eau de Parfum:

-EDP has a concentration of 15% to 20% of the essence lasting approximately 10-12 hours on the skin.
+EDP has a concentration of 15% to 20% of the essence, lasting approximately 10–12 hours on the skin.

 Eau de toilette:

-EDT, the most commonly found in perfumery has a concentration that ranges from 5% to 15% of the essence lasting 4 to 6 Hours on the skin.
+EDT, the most commonly found in perfumery, has a concentration that ranges from 5% to 15% of the essence lasting 4 to 6 Hours on the skin.

 Eau de cologne:

-EDC, is one of the lowest concentration of essence, between 2% and 4% lasting up to 3 hours, however it is an excellent choice over summertime specially when exposed under the sun for longer.
+EDC, is one of the lowest concentration of essence, between 2% and 4% lasting up to 3 hours, however it is an excellent choice over summer specially when exposed under the sun for longer.

 Eau Fraiche or Body Splash: